-- 10.1 The college will inform the LA of any student who will be deleted from the admission register where they: - Have been taken out of college by their parents and are being educated outside the school system, e.g. home-schooled. - Have ceased to attend college and no longer live within a reasonable distance of the school. - Have been certified by the college medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither they nor their parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age. - Are in custody for a period of more than four months due to a final court order, and the school does not reasonably believe they will be returning at the end of that period. - Have been permanently excluded.
+- 10.1 The school will inform the LA of any student who will be deleted from the admission register where they: - Have been taken out of school by their parents and are being educated outside the school system, e.g. home-schooled. - Have ceased to attend school and no longer live within a reasonable distance of the school. - Have been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither they nor their parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age. - Are in custody for a period of more than four months due to a final court order, and the school does not reasonably believe they will be returning at the end of that period. - Have been permanently excluded. - Have died. - Have been registered at another school where it is not indicated this should be the case. - Are registered at more than one school but have failed to attend the school and the proprietor of any other schools concerned have consented to the deletion. - Have been granted authorised leave but have failed to attend school within 10 school days after the period of authorised absence ended, and: - There is reason to believe the student is not unable to attend school.

-- Have died. - Have been registered at another school where it is not indicated this should be the case. - Are registered at more than one school, but have failed to attend the school and the proprietor of any other schools concerned have consented to the deletion. - Have been granted authorised leave but have failed to attend college within 10 school days after the period of authorised absence ended, and: - There is reason to believe the student is not unable to attend school. - The LA and school are unable to determine the student's whereabouts after making joint reasonable enquiries. - Have been continuously absent from college for a period of not less than 20 school days, and: - The absence was not authorised. - There is reason to believe the pupil is not unable to attend college. - The LA and college is unable to determine the pupil's whereabouts after making joint reasonable enquiries. - Will cease to be of compulsory school age before the college next resumes (e.g. following the summer break), and the relevant person has indicated the student will not attend the school, or, the student does not meet the academic entry requirements for sixth form. - The college will notify the LA that a student is to be removed from the admissions register as soon as any of the above criteria are met, and no later than the time at which the student's name is actually removed. - 10.2 If a student's name is to be removed from the admissions register, the college will provide the LA with the following information: - The full name of the student - The full name and address of any parent/carer with whom the student lives - At least one telephone number of the parent/carer with whom the student lives - The full name and address of the parent/carer who the student is going to live with and the date the student is expected to start living there, if applicable - The name of the student's new school and their expected start date, if applicable - The grounds for removal from the admissions register under Regulation 8 of the Education (Pupil Registration) (England) Regulations 2006 (as amended), as outlined in section 10 of this policy. - 10.3 Where the name of a student with a social worker is to be removed from the admissions register, the school will inform the pupil's social worker.
+- The LA and school are unable to determine the student's whereabouts after making joint reasonable enquiries. - Have been continuously absent from school for a period of not less than 20 school days, and: Seems contradictory to the provision above, if failed to attend within 10 school days after the period of authorised absence ended, here the absence needs to be NOT LESS that 20 school days when absence was NOT authorised? - The absence was not authorised. - There is reason to believe the pupil is not unable to attend school. - The LA and school is unable to determine the pupil's whereabouts after making joint reasonable enquiries. - Will cease to be of compulsory school age before the school next resumes (e.g. following the summer break), and the relevant person has indicated the student will not attend the school, or, the student does not meet the academic entry requirements for sixth form. - The school will notify the LA that a student is to be removed from the admissions register as soon as any of the above criteria are met, and no later than the time at which the student's name is actually removed. - 10.2 If a student's name is to be removed from the admissions register, the school will provide the LA with the following information: - The full name of the student - The full name and address of any parent/carer with whom the student lives - At least one telephone number of the parent/carer with whom the student lives - The full name and address of the parent/carer who the student is going to live with and the date the student is expected to start living there, if applicable - The name of the student's new school and their expected start date, if applicable - The grounds for removal from the admissions register under Regulation 8 of the Education (Pupil Registration) (England) Regulations 2006 (as amended), as outlined in section 10 of this policy. - 10.3 Where the name of a student with a social worker is to be removed from the admissions register, the school will inform the pupil's social worker.